-The policy is also aimed at achieving job satisfaction, workplace happiness and harmony for parents and smooth transition and for children from home to school.
-Nursery and kindergarten children will be happy to accompany their parents on the first day, which enhances their ability to adapt to the school environment.
+The idea is that nursery and kindergarten children will be happy to accompany their parents on the first day, which enhances their ability to adapt to the school environment.
 This allows for more flexibility during the first week of schooling for parents of this group of children, making a good start for the school year.

 The Authority urged the ministries and federal entities to help parents working in the Federal Government at the beginning of the new school year by enabling them to accompany their children to schools and nurseries on the first day of the school year, for a maximum period of 3 hours per day.
 This means whether arriving late to work in the morning, or leaving early on the first day of school, for a maximum period of 3 hours.
 The Authority also urged HR departments in the ministries and federal entities to implement the policy and allow employees to make the best of the flexibility.

 According to the circular, the policy comes as part of the wise leadership’s directives to make things easier for parents and students, enhance family cohesion by taking into account the employees’ social responsibility in achieving stability and strengthening the role of the family as nucleus of society.